UdayLab/PAMI/README.md

 1. we compared three different Python libraries such as PAMI, mlxtend and efficient-apriori for Apriori.
-2. (Transactional_T10I4D100K.csv)is a transactional database downloaded from PAMI and used as a input file for all libraries.
+2. (Transactional_T10I4D100K.csv)is a transactional database downloaded from PAMI and used as an input file for all libraries.
 3. Minimum support values and seperator are also same.

 * The performance of the **Apriori algorithm** is shown in the graphical results below: